 If I send Gavin one BTC, I’m telling every node that’s what I’m doing, and they all record the transaction if it’s allowed.
 By checking the ledgers, nodes may refuse the transaction if I don’t have enough Bitcoin to send, or if I’m not the account holder.

 Each transaction must pass validation, and that’s where blockchain technology becomes a bit more complicated.
-Every blockchain “wallet” (think of this like a blockchain bank account) has a public key and a private key.
+Every blockchain “wallet” (think of this as a blockchain bank account) has a public key and a private key.

 The public key isn’t sensitive, but the private key is.
-Only the true account holder should have access to the private key (and if anyone gets hold of it, your account could be taken over).
+Only the true account holder should have access to the private key (and if anyone gets hold of it, your account could get taken over).
 If you want to keep your coins super safe, then you should look into our suggestions for the best cryptocurrency cold wallets.

 When sending Gavin the one BTC mentioned above, my wallet presents the public key along with a digital signature.
 This digital signature is unique and is only generated with the private key.
 By using the signature and public key, other nodes can verify that this is a legitimate transaction, all without ever revealing the private key.